richkevan/richkevan/README.md

 ---
 ### About Me
 Thanks for checking out my Github.
 As you might have guessed I'm Rich and am a application/web engineer and amateur designer.
+I am from Oregon(GO :duck:) but live in the San Francisco Bay Area :bridge_at_night:
 Some of my hobbies include
 - Video Games :video_game: :joystick:
 - Outdoors :camping: :diving_mask: :flying_disc: :climbing_man: :rowing_man: